API Integration: A Practical Guide to Maximizing Business Efficiency

 The Benefits of API Integration

-API integrations allow you to put down manual, repetitive tasks and help avoid mistakes that accompany them.
+API integration allows you to put down manual, repetitive tasks and help avoid mistakes that accompany them.

 To put this into perspective, it can